muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 "Right right, anyways.
 I'll fill this up for you this time."

-I attached a tube from the well pump and placed it into the barrel and started pumping groundwater into the barrel.
+I attached a tube from the ground water pump and placed it into the barrel and started pumping groundwater into the barrel.

 After the barrel is about 70% full.
 I stopped pumping and started heating up the water inside with my Heat ability.